-A unit can have up to three weapon attachments added to it, and the same weapon attachment can be added more than once.
-For example, a Trencher Infantry unit could have up to three Trencher Infantry Rifle Grenadiers added to it.
+A unit can have up to three weapon attachments added to it, and the same weapon attachment can be added to a unit more than once.
+For example, a Kriel Warrior unit could receive up to three additional Kriel Warrior Caber Throwers, two Trollkin Sorcerers and one Caber Thrower, or any other combination of attachment options, provided the unit has no more than three weapon attachments at any time.